BBC School Report mentors

 It's always worth speaking to the teacher beforehand to see what areas they are planning to focus on, and to check what they have already covered.

 But these hand-picked activities should cover most of the basics.

-Don't forget, there are many more resources - videos, masterclasses, games, activities, guides and quizzes - available in the resources.
+Don't forget, there are many more resources - videos, masterclasses, games, activities, guides and quizzes - available on the BBC School Report website.
 Contact the School Report team if you want more guidance.